wk1093/Spectral/docs/api.md

 #### `public inline double `[`getTime`](#struct_window_module_1a9efdb8131b23be2226b841d1969265a2)`(`[`sWindow`](#structs_window)` window)` <a id="struct_window_module_1a9efdb8131b23be2226b841d1969265a2"></a>

-Set the resizable property of the specified window.
+Get the time since the window was created.

-This function sets the resizable property of the specified window.
+This function retrieves the time since the window was created in seconds.

 #### Parameters
-* `window` A pointer to the window to set the resizable property for.
+* `window` A pointer to the window to get the time for.

-* `resizable` true to make the window resizable, false to make it non-resizable.
+#### Returns

-This may not be supported on all platforms or windowing libraries.
+The time since the window was created in seconds.

-This is useful for allowing users to resize the window to their preference.
+This can be used for timing purposes, such as calculating the frame rate or elapsed time.

 #### `public inline  explicit `[`WindowModule`](#struct_window_module_1a2427e19698191d79b01bde5e380533ff)`(const char * dynlib)` <a id="struct_window_module_1a2427e19698191d79b01bde5e380533ff"></a>